SimulationStudy Class

 A streamlined guide using the SimulationStudy manager.

-Use the SimulationStudy manager to handle the entire lifecycle: storage, diagnostics, and active refinement.
-This allows you to automatically fix issues in your design.
+Use the SimulationStudy manager to handle the entire lifecycle: storage, diagnostics, active refinement, and analysis.

-In this example, we will intentionally feed the study “bad” data (with a large gap in the input space) to demonstrate how the active learning module identifies and fixes the problem.
+In this tutorial, we will intentionally feed the study “bad” data (with a large gap in the input space) to demonstrate how the active learning module automatically identifies and fixes issues.

 import numpy as np